-The best definition of executive coaching is from the Graduate School of Stanford Business.
 “Executive coaching is an inquiry-based approach to personal and professional development.

 Executive coaching helps create awareness, generates action, and facilitates learning and growth.
 It focuses on improving performance.
 It helps individuals to develop and sustain new perspectives, attitudes, skills, and behavior.”

 The website further provides a break-up of what executive coaching involves.
 The top tasks of executive coaches are:

 - Gathering and giving feedback